 Mladi Hrvati has travelled and performed at multicultural and Croatian events all over Australia.
 But the most memorable performance to date was our performance for the late President of Croatia, Dr. Franjo Tuđman in 1995 at Rod Laver Arena, Melbourne.

-After 20 dedicated years, Mr and Mrs Kechenovich stepped down as teachers and choreographers and now former dancers, Antun Rehlicki, Sandra Juka and Maya Juka teach the Junior, Intermediate and Adult groups.
+After 20 dedicated years, Mr and Mrs Kechenovich stepped down as teachers and choreographers and now former dancers, Maya Juka, Sandra Juka and Antun Rehlicki teach the Junior, Intermediate and Adult groups.
 Mladi Hrvati has a long and proud history and looks forward to building on this success long into the future with many more generations of young Croatians in Melbourne.

 Na Mladima Svijet Ostaje!